Why do some people need antibiotics?

 What is antibiotic resistance?

-Antibiotics only work on infections caused by bacteria, NOT those caused by viruses.
-Most common colds and flu are caused by viruses.
+Antibiotics only work on infections caused by bacteria, not those caused by viruses.
+Common colds and flu are caused by viruses.

-If you have a chronic condition, you are also at greater risk of developing a severe infection from antibiotic-resistant bacteria.
-That is why it is important to use antibiotics properly and only when they are prescribed for you.
+If you have a chronic condition, you are at greater risk of developing a severe infection from antibiotic-resistant bacteria.

 When to see a doctor